IMPORTANT: The job search requirement is back. Visit the Job search requirements page for more information.

 - Are able to work, available for work, and actively seeking work as directed.

-- This question is about you, not the job market or employers.
+- These questions are about you, not the job market or employers.

 - Answer yes if COVID-19 business closures are preventing you from working but you'd be able and available to work when businesses open back up.

 The Extended Benefits program is triggered by a high unemployment rate in Washington.
-You can only get extended benefits after your regular unemployment benefits and other extensions, like PEUC, have run out.
-In order to qualify, you must have a regular unemployment claim that expires May 30, 2020 or later.
+You can get Extended Benefits only after your regular unemployment benefits and other extensions, like PEUC, have run out.

 How do I apply?

 The easiest way to apply is in your eServices account.